 - have an absolutely beautiful sound and vibrato, greatly facilitated by a totally relaxed left hand

-However we need to be careful, as not all small-bodied cellos have a shorter string length (and not all full-size cellos have a full-size string length).
-A large cello may have a string length of 72 cm or more, whereas for a 7/8 cello this distance is often only 68 cm.
+We do however need to be careful, as not all small-bodied cellos have a shorter string length (and not all full-size cellos have a full-size string length).
+Normally, a large cello can have a string length of 72 cm or more, whereas for a 7/8 cello this distance is often only 68 cm.
 Those 4 cm of difference, spread out over the whole fingerboard actually make an enormous difference for the comfort of the hand, especially when it comes to doing extensions.
 Playing on a cello with a shorter string length is the equivalent of suddenly having a larger hand.
 Even a small cellist might be able to achieve the same advantageous size relationship to their cello as Rostropovitch, simply by playing on a 3/4 size cello.
-Suddenly, most of the Left Hand strain is gone and the cello becomes actually quite easy to play !!
+Suddenly, most of the left-hand strain is gone and the cello becomes actually quite easy to play !!

-Curiously, both Leopold Mozart and Quantz, in their respective treatises on music written around the mid 1700’s, describe two different cello sizes: a smaller cello for solo playing and a larger one for orchestral playing.
+Curiously, both Leopold Mozart and Quantz, in their respective treatises on music written around the mid-1700s, describe two different cello sizes: a smaller cello for solo playing and a larger one for orchestral playing.
 What a shame that this idea has since disappeared, and what a shame that the cello size that has fallen out of favour is the smaller one !
-In the same way that a small car can be more powerful than a large one, smaller cellos do not necessarily sound weaker than their bigger brothers.
-It is interesting that Daniel Shafran, one of the greatest cello virtuosos of the 20th century, played all his life on a 7/8 Amati cello.
-Watching videos of him playing one can see how effortlessly he reaches for the left hand extensions.
-The relatively small size of his cello was undoubtedly a great help in his extraordinary ease of playing.
+In the same way that a small car can be more powerful than a large one, smaller cellos do not necessarily sound weaker than their bigger brothers, and the smaller version, just like for skis and surfboards, is almost always more zippy, responsive and manoeuvrable.

-The cello is a difficult instrument to play well, largely because of certain design characteristics (faults?) related to its large size.
-A normal-sized cello for a normal-sized cellist is just too large to allow a fluid easy command of all the notes of a scale under the hand in one position.
+The cello is a difficult instrument to play well, largely because of certain design characteristics (faults?) related to its long string-length.
+A normal-sized cello for a normal-sized cellist has a string-length that is just too large to allow a fluid easy command of all the notes of a scale under the hand in one position.
 Normally, an instrument with this string length (approximately 68-70cm) would be tuned in fourths, to allow the playing of any scale fluidly across the strings without the need for large uncomfortable extensions.
-This tuning in fourths, apart from being used on double-basses and bass guitars, is used on guitars and viola da gambas, both of which normally have a shorter string length than the cello.
-At the time of the development of the cello however (see Cello History), the gamba tuning in fourths was rejected in favour of the violin/viola tuning in fifths.
-This has a great intellectual logic – now the three instruments are basically just different sized versions of each other – but has no ergonomic logic.
+This tuning in fourths, apart from being used on double-basses and bass guitars, is used also on guitars and viola da gambas, both of which normally have a shorter string length than the cello.
+At the time of the development of the cello however, (see Cello History), the gamba tuning in fourths was rejected in favour of the violin/viola tuning in fifths.
+This has a great intellectual logic – now the three instruments are basically just different sized versions of each other – but has no ergonomic logic at all.

 2: HAND SIZE